tkloht/react-video-cover/README.md

 ### videoOptions
 **type:** Object
 **default:** `undefined`
-All members of videoOptions will be passed as props to the video-tag.
+All members of videoOptions will be passed as props to the <video/>.

 ### style
 **type:** Object